-(8) Ann↑ or Bill↓ plays the piano.

-a.
-No, neither of them does.
+(8) Ann ↑ or $\underline{Bill}\downarrow$ plays the piano.
+(9) Do bes Ann ↑ or Bill ↓ play the piano? a.
+No, neither of them does. a. #No, neither of them does. b.

-b.
 Actually, neither of them does.

 The difference is subtle but clear: (8) really excludes the possibility that neither Ann nor Bill plays, while (9) merely conveys an expectation on the speaker's part that at least one of them does.
 In the first case, disagreement can be expressed with no; in the second case, actually must be used instead.